joshuamckenty/pinet/README.md

 Users
 -----

-    [X] X509 certs for users?
+    [X] X509 certs for users
     [ ] add concept of admin
     [X] Deliver creds to user (pinetrc, x509, ...)
     [X] users exist and have ec2 credentials
     [X] user can create and destroy keypairs
-    [ ] fix fingerprint generation on creation of keypair

 Instances
 ---------

-    [x] euca-run-instances requests nodes to spawn instances [ ] can only run instances that user owns or is public [ ] keypair is added when running instance
+    [x] euca-run-instances requests nodes to spawn instances [ ] can only run instances that user owns or is public [x] keypair is added when running instance
     [ ] nodes have a quota on # of instances
     [ ] can allocate and attach public IPs
     [x] each user gets a subnet and vlan for their instances